Russia reports daily record of new COVID-19 cases | Health

 - Russian Federation

-Russia on Sunday reported 40,993 new COVID-19 infections, its highest single-day case tally since the start of the pandemic.
+Russia on Saturday reported 41,335 new COVID-19 infections in the last 24 hours, its highest single-day case tally since the start of the pandemic.

-The country's coronavirus task force also reported 1,158 coronavirus-related deaths in the past 24 hours.
+The government's coronavirus task force also reported 1,188 deaths related to the virus.

-Also Read: Science News Roundup: Darwin family microscope to be sold at auction; Japanese billionaire Maezawa trains in Russia ahead of space trip and more
+A week-long workplace shutdown in Russia, designed to curb the spread of the virus, is nearing its end.
+Some regions are planning to extend restrictions into next week, but many have opted to resume work from Monday.

+Also Read: Moscow says NATO's new Russia plan shows it was right to cut ties

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)